Ronald Johnson (wide receiver, born 1988): San Francisco 49ers

-Johnson was selected by the San Francisco 49ers with the 172nd pick in the 2011 NFL Draft.
+Johnson was selected in the sixth round by the San Francisco 49ers with the 172nd pick in the 2011 NFL draft.
 He was released by the 49ers on September 3, 2011.

 Philadelphia Eagles

 Johnson was signed to the Philadelphia Eagles' practice squad on September 5, 2011.
 He was promoted to the active roster on December 31.
 He was not active for the final game of the season, however.

 During training camp in 2012, Johnson suffered a broken and dislocated ankle in a practice.
 He was waived/injured on July 31, 2012, and subsequently reverted to the team's injured reserve list on August 2.
 He was released from his contract on April 11, 2013.

 Seattle Seahawks

 On July 31, 2014, Johnson was signed by the Seattle Seahawks.

 Toronto Argonauts

 Johnson was signed by the Toronto Argonauts of the Canadian Football League on April 9, 2015.
 He was released by the Argonauts on June 14, 2015.